Fox News has dropped ‘Lou Dobbs Tonight,’ promoter of Trump’s false election fraud claims

 “As we said in October, Fox News Media regularly considers programming changes and plans have been in place to launch new formats as appropriate post-election, including on Fox Business — this is part of those planned changes,” a Fox News Media spokesperson told The Post in an email.
 “A new 5 p.m. program will be announced in the near future.”

-The nearly 300-page complaint alleges the network and hosts such as Dobbs “decimated” the company’s future earnings by falsely accusing it of helping to rig the presidential election in favor of Joe Biden.
-Dobbs frequently used his program to air his anger over claims of voter fraud in the last presidential election.
+Smartmatic’s nearly 300-page complaint alleges the network and hosts such as Dobbs “decimated” the company’s future earnings by falsely accusing it of helping to rig the presidential election in favor of Joe Biden.

+Dobbs frequently used his program to promote baseless claims of voter fraud.
 In a Nov.
-12 episode of “Lou Dobbs Tonight,” Giuliani claimed that Smartmatic was founded by three Venezuelans close to former dictator Hugo Chávez “in order to fix elections.”
+12 episode cited in the lawsuit, Trump attorney Rudolph W. Giuliani claimed that Smartmatic was founded by Venezuelans close to former dictator Hugo Chávez “in order to fix elections.”
 Dobbs thanked Giuliani for being “on the case,” which the host said “has the feeling of a coverup in certain places.”

-In a response to the suit issued Thursday, Fox said it is “committed to providing the full context of every story with in-depth reporting and clear opinion.
-We are proud of our 2020 election coverage and will vigorously defend this meritless lawsuit in court.”
+A Fox Business Network staffer told The Post that employees were surprised by the cancellation and presumed that it was connected to the lawsuit.